-Wood Glue: I am not a brand snob for this, and typically purchase the cheapest stuff I can find on Amazon whenever I'm running low.
-Currently, that's this.
+Wood Glue: I am not a brand snob for this, and typically purchase the cheapest stuff I can find on Amazon whenever I’m running low.
+At posting, that’s this.

 Stain: I used Minwax’s English Chestnut.
 Which, in case you were wondering, looks much darker on this table than it does on this project.
 Different woods take stain differently, so test your stain first!